PixeLInc/Privacy-API-Wrapper/README.md

 # Grabs all transactions from your account
 client.transactions

+# Grabs all funding source from your account
+# Takes an optional parameter to specify which type
+# Returns `Array(Privacy::FundingAccount)`
+client.funding_sources(
+  "bank" # This can be "bank", "card", nil, or emitted entirely )

 # You can filter out using the paramaters from the docs
 # (https://developer.privacy.com/docs#endpoints-list-cards)
 client.cards(